Level Two - Lesson 19

 Bribery is a relatively straightforward infraction - a player offering another participant a reward or incentive in order to change the outcome of a match (or ruling!) is strictly not allowed.
 Furthermore, accepting a bribe falls under the same consideration.

-Collusion is a bit more of a complicated topic, and so we’ll take a bit longer on it.
-Collusion is when players discuss explicitly the outcome of their game or match, and then artificially produce a result.
+Collusion is a more complicated topic, and so we’ll take a bit longer on it.
+Collusion is when players explicitly discuss the outcome of their game or match, and then artificially produce a result.

-However, a player can not ask for a concession or imply it.
-Saying something like “a draw here is bad for both of us” or “I’m going to win this match.” both include opinion and future tournament results or match outcomes, and can not be discussed.
+A player can not ask for a concession or imply it.
+Saying something like “a draw here is bad for both of us” or “I’m going to win this match” both include opinion and future tournament results or match outcomes, and can not be discussed.

 Cheating